 Not only is going to the farmers’ market an enjoyable way to pass a weekend afternoon, but this growing trend also has huge benefits for both farmers and consumers.
-Farmers’ markets are a great way to increase access to local, fresh food, and they stimulate your local economy and support healthy communities.
+Farmers’ markets are a great way to increase access to local, fresh food, and stimulate your local economy while supporting healthy communities.

 Whether you are new to farmers’ markets or are a seasoned pro, here are the best questions to ask on your next visit.

 10 Questions You Should Ask at the Farmers’ Market

 Buying fresh local produce is the whole point of shopping at a farmer’s market.
 “Local” is typically anything that is produced within 100-150 miles.

 It is not uncommon for some vendors to buy wholesale items and then resell them as their own.
 It is probably best to bypass these vendors.
 If you notice a fruit or vegetable that looks out of season, be wary.
 Most farmers in a region will generally have the same items available at the same time.
 Look for “producer-only” markets, meaning that the farmers at the market grow the food they are selling on their own farms.
 You can contact your market director or check their web site to find out if your market is producer-only.

 Some vendors may be USDA organic certified, but obtaining this certification can be pricey with loads of paperwork.
 Even if your farmer isn’t certified organic, they may still adhere to sustainable practices.
 And farmers don’t always have to go through the organic certification process if they gross under $5,000 per year.
 Without a USDA organic seal, you will have to talk to your farmer to find out.
 If they are not organic, ask how they handle pests and diseases so you can avoid anything grown with pesticides.